Dev-Craig44/jsUnitTesting/README.md

 - Two reasons to use mocks:
   1.)
 Sometimes we use them to just get values
   2.)
 Sometimes we use them to test the interaction between units

+### Exercise: Testing submitOrder()

+- When you're looking at the submitorder function, we can't tell what properties are in the first class.
+This is why we use TypeScript, we can quickly tell what props are included in that object.

+Test Cases:
+1.)
+Make sure submitOrder() calls charge() with correct parameters 2.)
+Failed Payment
+3.)
+Sucessful Payment